PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 Since all these major timing changes, this isn't really useful and broke more often than not.
 More often than not downclocking the EE Cyclerate will give better results for the more lower-end hardware.

-Though even in it's current state Cycleskip 1 and 2 will have decent results for Shadow of The Collosus which didn't ran full speed on the real hardware aka the PlayStation 2.
+Though even in it's current state Cycleskip 1 and 2 will have decent results for Shadow of The Collosus which didn't run full speed on the 'PlayStation 2'.

 {{< progress/github-link prNums="4888" title="Add the current profile to the status bar." authors="arcum42" >}}